How to Fight an IEP Service Denial Without an Attorney in North Carolina

 Step 1: Get the Denial in Writing (Demand the DEC 5)

-The single most important action after any IEP service denial is demanding Prior Written Notice — which in North Carolina is the DEC 5 form.
-Under NC 1500-2.5 and 34 CFR § 300.503, the district must provide a DEC 5 whenever it proposes or refuses to initiate or change the identification, evaluation, educational placement, or provision of FAPE.
+The single most important action after an IEP service denial is requesting Prior Written Notice — which in North Carolina is the DEC 5 form.
+Under 34 CFR § 300.503 and NC 1504-1.4, the district must provide a DEC 5 whenever it proposes or refuses to initiate or change the identification, evaluation, educational placement, or provision of FAPE.

 What to send: An email to the IEP team chair (copied to the EC director and principal) that says:

 At the IEP meeting on [date], the team refused my request for [specific service/evaluation/accommodation].
-Under NC 1500-2.5(c) and 34 CFR § 300.503, the district is required to provide Prior Written Notice (DEC 5) for this refusal.
-Please provide the completed DEC 5 within 10 calendar days, documenting the basis for the refusal, the data considered, and the alternatives the team evaluated.
+Because this request concerns [identification/evaluation/educational placement/provision of FAPE], please provide the required Prior Written Notice (DEC 5) under 34 CFR § 300.503 and NC 1504-1.4, documenting the basis for the refusal, the data considered, and the alternatives the team evaluated.

 This letter accomplishes two things.
 First, it creates a written record of the denial — which the school can no longer pretend didn't happen.
 Second, it forces the district to justify their decision in writing, which is significantly harder than justifying it verbally in a room full of their own staff.